Charlotte Police Brutality Lawyer

 –Tonya Taylor, Riddle & Brantley client

-Justice for Victims of Police Brutality in Charlotte
+Justice for Victims of Police Brutality

 Our connection to Charlotte is personal.
 Managing partner Gene Riddle has close family ties to the area, and many of our attorneys and staff have close personal connections to greater Charlotte as well.
 We have been serving the area for more than 30 years.